Share this page

 // necessary if we explicitly type the variable.

-// The end point of a range can be determined using the count (#) operator.
+// The end point of a range can be computed by specifying the total size

 var rangeCount: range = -5..#12; // range from -5 to 6